leonlinsx/minimal-mistakes/_posts/2020-10-07-predicting-history.md

 - many events that will one day be viewed as historic attract little attention at the time
 - machine learning models show increasing, rather than decreasing error rates the more data they're given to predict
 - there are limits to predictability in complex social systems, and historical significance is difficult to predict

+This is interesting because we see bold predictions by people all the time, telling us how to think about news.
+The paper implies that most of that can be ignored.

 The paper's a short six pages, but rather dense, so I'm going to just pull out the highlights and give more context to their conclusions.